Burden and saturation of CT(Current Transformer)-Electronicsinfos

 The saturation current ( Isat ) is given as 1200A.
 This represents the maximum primary current before the CT becomes saturated.

-In our case, the rated primary current ( Ip ) is 1000A, which is below the saturation current.
+In our case, the rated primary current ( Ip ) is 1000A, below the saturation current.
 Therefore, the CT will not saturate under normal operating conditions.

 Also, Read on Electronicsinfos!